MehriBacem/donkeycar_console/README.md

 #### Note: if you don't have an amazon account you can visit this link https://aws.amazon.com/resources/create-account/ and create one.

 #### 2 : Set up your Github Repository in the settings page:
-You have to specify the Github repository you want to use in to train the model and the model extension.
+You have to specify the Github repository you want to use to train your model  and choose the model extension.
-In fact, some Github repositories used want specific extension in the model name.
+In fact, some Github repositories  require a specific extension in the model name.

 ![alt text](docs/github.png)

-After setting up your AWS credentials and the Github repository you want to use to train your model , you can specify which way you want your car to be driven .
+After setting up your AWS credentials and the Github repository you want to use to train your model , you can specify which way you want your car to be driven.

 #### 3. Manage your commands in the settings page:

-The driving command by default is "python manage.py drive" if you add in the settings page ' - js' the command executed will be "python manage.py drive  - js " and you wan use your PS3 controller to drive the car.
+The driving command by default is "python manage.py drive" if you add in the settings page ' - js' the command executed will be "python manage.py drive  - js " and you can use your PS3 controller to drive the car.

 ![alt text](docs/command.png)